Biodegradable Plastics

 Hawaii Legislature Proposes Ban On Single-Use Plastic Food Ware And PFAS-Containing Packaging From 2026 (SB1020)

 Hawaii is advancing legislation to ban single-use plastic food ware and PFAS-containing packaging starting January 2026.
-Businesses should prioritize the transition to PFAS-free or reusable alternatives to maintain market access and mitigate the risk of daily civil penalties.
+Businesses must accelerate the transition to PFAS-free or reusable alternatives to avoid significant daily civil penalties and maintain market access.

 capitol.hawaii.govUnited StatesUnited States